 In a global survey, IWG found almost half of all workers surveyed consider their commute to be the worst part of their day.
 Some companies are providing commuting reimbursements and even company shuttles to help reduce the expense and anxiety associated with commuting to and from work.

 Bringing on new benefits can feel overwhelming, but evolution is necessary to stay relevant as an employer.
 When you choose Axcet HR Solutions as your PEO, we’ll afford you a personal, dedicated Benefits/HR consultant.
 This certified expert navigates the benefits minefield for you, makes sure you’re legally compliant, manages the ever-growing paperwork and takes this headache off your shoulders.
-Find out more about our Employee Benefits Management services today.
+For more information about our employee benefits plans visit our website.